 - You are in charge of desserts at Thanksgiving dinner.
-You decide to make 2 pumpkin pies and 1 apple pie. - Write a program that defines these functions: - make\apple() should print a description of how to make an apple pie - make\pumpkin() should print a description of how to make a pumpkin pie - main() should call make\apple() and make\pumpkin() appropriately to make all the pies. - Don't forget to call main() at the end of your code!
+You decide to make 2 pumpkin pies and 1 apple pie. - Write a program that defines these functions: - make\apple() should print a description of how to make 1 apple pie - make\pumpkin() should print a description of how to make 1 pumpkin pie - main() should call make\apple() and make\pumpkin() appropriately to make all the pies. - Don't forget to call main() at the end of your code! - If you get done early, modify main() to ask the user for - how many people are coming to dinner.
+If the number of people is more than 6, make 1 extra apple pie and 1 extra pumpkin pie.